Victor D'Amico: Mabel & Victor D'Amico Studio & Archive

-Adding to the integrity of The Barge, The Mabel & Victor D’Amico Studio & Archive located in the house that Victor and Mabel D'Amico built comprises an extensive collection of research materials that relate to their teaching and art practice: photos, films, articles, books, motivational materials and artwork.
-From early modernist architecture and furnishings to found object sculptures and collected items, The House contains many treasures from the private world of D'Amico and his wife Mabel and is open to the public for tours and private functions throughout the year by appointment only.
+Adding to the integrity of The Barge, The Mabel & Victor D’Amico Studio & Archive located in the house that Victor and Mabel D'Amico built comprises a collection of research materials that relate to their teaching and art practice: photos, films, articles, books, motivational materials and artwork.
+From early modernist architecture and furnishings to found object sculptures and collected items, The House contains objects from the private world of D'Amico and his wife Mabel and is open to the public for tours and private functions throughout the year by appointment only.